 - Ensured that Statkraft's risk management and internal control are carried out, documented, monitored and followed up in a prudent manner

-The head of the Group audit acts as notification body for unethical or illegal matters.
+The head of the Corporate Audit acts as notification body for unethical or illegal matters.

 Internal audits are conducted according to an annual rolling plan and follow-up audits.
 The audit work will be carried out in accordance with the International Standards for Internal Auditing (IIA).
 The annual corporate audit report is submitted to the Board, which also approves the audit plan for the coming year.
 Corporate Audit also presents a semi-annual report to the Audit Committee.
 Implementation of the recommendations from Corporate Audit is regularly followed up.

 The internal control includes compliance with the company's value base and guidelines for ethics and corporate responsibility.
 Important functions to ensure that risk management and internal control are an integrated part of the activities in Statkraft include the Group's internal auditing, the compliance officer function, the Group risk function, the Group's Investment Committee and the Group’s internal control in connection with financial reporting.

 The risk management is an integrated part of other governance through a risk-based system for the corporate management's follow-up of the business areas.
 A centralised Group risk function has been established.
 The function is independent of the commercial operations.
 The Group's risk function monitors Statkraft's overall risk at the Group level and reports to the CFO.
 The Group's overall risk profile is concluded by the Group management and is reported to the Board.

 Statkraft has a central investment committee to improve risk management in relation to individual investments and across the project portfolio.

 The Group's CFO is responsible for the process for internal control over financial reporting in Statkraft.
 The Internal Control in the Financial Reporting (ICFR) work is based on the COSO 2013 framework for internal control, published by the Committee of Sponsoring Organizations of the Treadway Commission.